-Earth is a traditional and inexpensive building material, for which extensive technical knowledge exists locally.
-IAAC and WASP employ 3D-printing and computational design to improve the structural and climate-regulation performance of earth construction, advance its aesthetic capacity and make the construction process more efficient and feasible for infill and other forms of built environment densification.
-Material local to the Berlin area will be combined with bespoke additives for the robotic fabrication of a prototype for an internal building component.
+Earth is a traditional and inexpensive building material, for which extensive knowledge exists.
+IAAC and WASP employ 3D printing and computational design to improve the structural and climate-regulation performance of earth constructions.
+This also enables a new flexibility in the architecture achievable with this biomaterial, advances its aesthetic capacity, and makes the construction process more efficient and feasible for infill and other forms of built environment densification.

 Áine Ryan, [email protected]